 The criteria for cancer patients were carefully defined, based on those with greatest clinical risk.
 Some cancer patients may receive a letter because they have other conditions that place them in the highest risk cohort.

-We understand that the restrictions imposed by ‘shielding’ are difficult, both for you and for your family members and / or carers.
+We understand that the updated guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19 are difficult, both for you and for your family members and / or carers.

 However, this is guidance and whether you follow the guidance or not is a personal decision for you to make.
 You may decide, having weighed up the risks and the implications of ‘shielding’, that you do not want to follow the guidance.
 Before deciding, we would ask you to discuss the matter with your GP or hospital specialist and those that may provide care for you.
 This may be particularly relevant for patients who are receiving end of life care.
 Please do talk to somebody before you decide what to do.